Peter-Kahl/From-Algorithmic-Clientelism-to-Fiduciary-Governance/README.md

 The analysis culminates in the proposal of _Epistemic Fiduciary Entities_, _Public Epistemic Trusts_, and _Epistemic Audits_ as legal and institutional instruments for embedding fiduciary openness within AI governance.
 In doing so, the paper advances a _Fiduciary Constitution of Democracy 2.0_: a re-founding of democratic order as a system of mutual trust between human and artificial knowers, where truth is preserved not by control but by fiduciary reciprocity in the architecture of knowing.

+Beyond policy implications, the paper contributes to fiduciary and political theory alike.
+It extends fiduciary law from the domain of property and management into that of epistemic governance, redefining fiduciary duty as a constitutional principle of democratic legitimacy.
+It also advances political theory by reconceiving democracy itself as a fiduciary-epistemic order—an architecture of trust in which authority is justified through candour, care, and reciprocity.

 ## Keywords

 AI governance, AI law, fiduciary ethics, fiduciary epistemic governance, algorithmic accountability, epistemic justice, algorithmic clientelism, fiduciary openness, democratic trust, redefinition of democracy